hashicorp/f5-terraform-consul-sd-webinar/nia/README.md

 # Network Infrastructure Automation (NIA)

-In this directory you will see a simple example of using NIA to "push" a configuration to the BIG-IP.
+In this directory you will see an example of using [Network Infrastructure Automation (NIA)](https://www.consul.io/docs/nia) to "push" a configuration to the BIG-IP.

 In the "as3" directory you saw an example of the BIG-IP "pulling" the configuration from Consul.
 This requires that the BIG-IP is able to access the Consul service and it is responsible for updating the configuration.